checkpoint-restore/criu/test/javaTests/README.md

 Here we test the File-Based Java APIs by checkpointing the application in the following scenarios and verifying the contents of the file after restore:
 - Reading and writing in the same file.
 (FileRead.java)
+- Read from a file and write its content to another file.
+(ReadWrite.java)
+- Reading from multiple files and writing their content to another file.
+(MultipleFileRead)
+- Reading from a file and writing its content to multiple files.
+(MultipleFileWrite)

+## Memory mapping Java APIs

+Here we test the Memory Mapping APIs by checkpointing the application in following scenario and verifying the contents after restore:
+- Memory-mapping a file and writing its content to another file.
+(MemoryMappings.java)

 ### Prerequisites for running the tests:
 - Maven